jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 So you are going to have more code.
 You are going to have much less reuse.
 You are going to have more coupling.
 Because essentially what is happening is every object has its own little language: my class, my interface, my own language.
 This is my biggest pet peeve.
-I want to get away from this.
+I wanted to get away from this.
 When we saw it writing get this, get that, there is no purpose to this.
 This is just life-sucking.

 [Time 0:49:59]